TheWatcher002/MAGD150Assignment/README.md

 # MAGD 150 Assignments

-This is the repository examply for MAGD 150.
+This is the repository list for MAGD 150.

-This in a link to
+This [link](https://github.com/TheWatcher002/MAGD150Assignment/tree/gh-pages/f21magd150lab04_Schrader) is to one of my works.
+This work is a pizza theme with a text put in the code and a pepperoni flying up off the pizza.

 This is a link to